ecadlabs/taquito/packages/taquito-tzip16/src/metadataProviderRequirements.md

 If the data are stored in another contract.
 Use TezosToolkit.contract.at to fetch it.

 Consideration:
 Data is encoded in byte in this protocol.
-Use the function `bytes2Char` from `tzip16-utils.ts` to decode it to a string.
+Use the function `bytesToString` from `tzip16-utils.ts` to decode it to a string.
 Then use JSON.parse on the string to produce a javascript object useable by Taquito users.

 # Milestone 2